Promoting British Values at Grassmoor Primary School

 Grassmoor Primary School understands the importance of the listening to the voices and opinions of the pupils.
-Each year, elections take place within each class in order to vote for one boy and one girl join the School Council.
-This is done to reflect our British electoral system and demonstrating democracy in action.The School Council meet on a regular basis and arrive at each meeting with their own agenda which consists of the ideas and concerns from each class.
+Each year, elections take place within each class in order to vote for children to join the School Parliament.
+This is done to reflect our British electoral system and demonstrating democracy in action.The School Parliament meet fortnightly and arrive at each meeting with their own agenda which consists of the ideas and concerns from each class.
 These are discussed and acted upon to the best of their ability and with the support of staff.
-Please see our separate School Council page for further information on the work they do.
+Please see our separate School Parliament page for further information on the work they do.

 The Rule of Law